Crisis of the late Middle Ages: Little Ice Age and the Great Famine

 As Europe moved out of the Medieval Warm Period and into the Little Ice Age, a decrease in temperature and a great number of devastating floods disrupted harvests and caused mass famine.
-The cold and the rain proved to be particularly disastrous from 1315 to 1317 in which poor weather interrupted the maturation of many grains and beans, and flooding turned fields rocky and barren.
-Scarcity of grain caused price inflation, as described in one account of grain prices in Europe in which the price of wheat doubled from twenty shillings per quarter in 1315 to forty shillings per quarter by June of the following year.
+The cold and the rain proved to be particularly disastrous from 1315 to 1317, when bad weather disrupted the maturation of many grains and beans, and flooding turned fields rocky and barren.
+The scarcity of grain caused price inflation, as described in one account of grain prices in Europe in which the price of wheat doubled from twenty shillings per quarter in 1315 to forty shillings per quarter by June of the following year.
 Grape harvests also suffered, which reduced wine production throughout Europe.
-The wine production from the vineyards surrounding the Abbey of Saint-Arnould in France decreased as much as eighty percent by 1317.
+The wine production from the vineyards surrounding the Abbey of Saint-Arnould in France decreased as much as 80% by 1317.

 During this climatic change and subsequent famine, Europe's cattle were struck with The Great Bovine Pestilence, a pathogen of unknown identity.
 The pathogen spread throughout Europe from Eastern Asia in 1315 and reached the British Isles by 1319.
-Manorial accounts of cattle populations in the year 1319–20 place a 62 percent loss in England and Wales alone.
-In these countries, some correlation can be found between the places where poor weather reduced crop harvests and places where the bovine population was particularly negatively affected.
-It is hypothesized that both low temperatures and lack of nutrition lowered the cattle populations' immune systems and made them vulnerable to disease.
-The mass death and illness of cattle drastically affected dairy production, and the output did not return to its pre-pestilence amount until 1331.
-Much of the medieval peasants' protein was obtained from dairy, and milk shortages likely caused nutritional deficiency in the European population.
-Famine and pestilence, exacerbated with the prevalence of war during this time, led to the death of an estimated ten to fifteen percent of Europe's population.
+Manorial accounts of cattle populations in the year 1319–20 mention a 62% loss in England and Wales alone.
+In these countries, some correlation can be found between the places where bad weather reduced crop harvests and those where the bovine population was particularly negatively affected.
+It is hypothesised that low temperatures and lack of nutrition alike were responsible for decreasing the cattle populations' immune systems, making them vulnerable to disease.
+The mass illness and subsequent deaths of cattle drastically affected dairy production, and the output did not return to its pre-pestilence amount until 1331.
+Much of the medieval peasants' protein was obtained from dairy produce, and milk shortages probably caused nutritional deficiencies in the European population.
+Famine and pestilence, exacerbated by the prevalence of war during this time, resulted in the death of an estimated 10% to 15% of Europe's population.

 Climate change and plague pandemic correlation

-The Black Death was a particularly devastating epidemic in Europe during this time, and is notable due to the number of people who succumbed to the disease within the few years the disease was active.
-It was fatal to an estimated thirty to sixty percent of the population where the disease was present.
+The Black Death was a particularly devastating epidemic in Europe during this time, and is remarkable due to the number of people who succumbed to the disease within the few years when the disease was active.
+It was fatal to an estimated 30% to 60% of the population where the disease was present.
 While there is some question of whether it was a particularly deadly strain of Yersinia pestis that caused the Black Death, research indicates no significant difference in bacterial phenotype.
-Thus, environmental stressors are considered when hypothesizing the deadliness of the Black Plague, such as crop failures due to changes in weather, the subsequent famine, and an influx of host rats into Europe from China.
+Environmental stressors are therefore considered when hypothesising the deadliness of the Black Plague, such as crop failures due to changes in weather, the subsequent famine, and an influx of host rats into Europe from China.